kencormack/pistar-lastqso/README.md

 **Vim** (https://www.vim.org/) is my editor of choice, when scripting, and has been used exclusively throughout the development of **pistar-lastqso**.

-**Shellcheck** (https://github.com/koalaman/shellcheck) has proven itself quite useful in catching coding errors and inefficiencies, and periodically lends "another set of eyes" to the development of **pistar-lastqso**.
+**Shellcheck** (https://github.com/koalaman/shellcheck), by Vidar Holen, has proven itself quite useful in catching coding errors and inefficiencies, and periodically lends "another set of eyes" to the development of **pistar-lastqso**.

-**Beautysh** (https://github.com/lovesegfault/beautysh) is another tool that has been called upon from time to time, in the development of **pistar-lastqso**.
+**Beautysh** (https://github.com/lovesegfault/beautysh), by Paul Lutus, is another tool that has been called upon from time to time, in the development of **pistar-lastqso**.
 To quote it's developer: *"This program takes upon itself the hard task of beautifying Bash scripts (yeesh)."*

 **pistar-lastqso** itself was developed on a Raspberry Pi Zero WH Rev 1.1 (now upgraded to a Pi Zero 2 WH Rev 1.0) equipped with a 16GB eMMC module for reliability (and backed up via rsync, to USB storage).
 Multiple generic Chinese MMDVM boards (including Duplex and Simplex models) have been used, along with TYT MD-UV390/GPS and YAESU FT-70DR handheld radios.
 Development of **pistar-lastqso** began with PI-STAR 4.1.4, and has continued through all PI-STAR updates to date.
 Testing the output is performed on 1.) a Lenovo Thinkpad laptop running Windows 10 Pro via SSH with PuTTY and Xming (an X-server), with PuTTY running as term-type TERM=xterm, or 2.) direct HDMI connection from the Pi to a 40" flatscreen (TERM=linux).